LinuxpowerLudo/Pairs-Trading-Project/README.md

 5. Using Kendall's Tau measure, if the measure indicated a trending behaviour (KT<-0.5 | KT>0.3), there would no trades placed.
 The threshold values '-0.5' and '0.3' can be looked at as hyperparameters that could be changed to maximise returns for any given pair, or a more systematic approach can be devised to justify the use of certain values as thresholds.
 In general, The Kendall's Tau measure has a maximum and a minimum of 1 and -1 respectively, if the series is trending the measure would divulge towards the max and min, and if it is not trending it would remain close to 0.

 RESULTS:
-A basic snapshot of this strategy's results are as follows:
+A basic snapshot of this strategy's results:

 ## Method 3: Kalman Filters Approach
 In this approach, the hedge ratio pertaining to a given pair has been calculated dynamically using Kalman Filters.
 The added benefit of using Kalman Filters instead of a simple Linear Regression, is that it is not fixed for a given time period.
 The hedge ratio dynamically evolves, by considering the new data inputs and arrives at a more realistic representation of the underpinning relationship between two stocks.
 Especially since they are continuously influenced by various factors and developments during any given time period.
 Hence it would be naive to simply label a fixed constant to represent the relationship between the stocks.